All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Unlike heroin, cocaine is not physically addictive, meaning that individuals are not at risk of death when withdrawing.

-Stopping the usage of cocaine also won’t have physical withdrawal effects, but will be more severe in regard to mental health.
+Stopping the usage of cocaine also won’t have physical dru or alcohol withdrawal symptoms, but will be more severe in regard to mental health.

 When seeking rehab, it is important for the individual to consider both inpatient and outpatient care, as both are viable options for those seeking help for cocaine addiction.

-It is also important for the individual to follow all three steps of rehabilitation, no matter what form these may come in: detox, rehab, and aftercare.
+It is also important for the individual to follow all three steps of rehabilitation, no matter what form these may come in: medically-assisted detox, rehab, and aftercare (such as sober living houses)

 All of our recommended rehabs use these stages, as well as being fully licensed and qualified.